pablo-meier/Pablog/frog-sources/posts/2013-12-04-done-with-compilers.md

 ```

 Here, the compiler is _thin_, in that it only compiles code, and all the
-features are built on re-written parsers on the client side, which is often very
+features are built on re-written parsers on the client side (or worse, regular
-_thick_ (who doesn't love Eclipse start-up times?).
+expressions), which is often very _thick_ (who doesn't love Eclipse start-up times?).

 The Companion Server would work by implementing the features for language
 development _in the server itself_, and each environment would simply be a thin,